Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Conclusions

 \section{Conclusions}

-This work focuses on the development of a unified treatment and theory for iterative splitting schemes for coupled systems of differential operators.
-We have shown how stationary iterative methods for linear systems can be applied to systems of Partial Differential Equations (PDEs) and demonstrate the need of introducing a relaxation operator to stabilise the iteration and ensure convergence.
-We have extended the idea of relaxation to include generic operators and shown how this can be built based on approximate Schur complements.
-Convergence theorems are proposed to define sufficient conditions on the relaxation operator to ensure convergence.
-Numerical tests in one- and two-dimensions for the dual-porosity and quad-Laplacian problems are proposed together with an open-source python (based on scipy) and C++ (based on OpenFOAM) libraries.
-The numerical results confirm the theory and show the potential of Schur-based relaxation operator in reducing drastically the number of iterations to achieve the coupling.
-The approach and methods presented here can be easily extended to include the generalisation to $N\times N$ systems of equations, and non-linear problems.
-Future works will also include the extension of the convergence theory to better exploit the specific structure of the relaxation operator $\LL$, particularly for approximate Schur operators.
+This work focuses on the development of a unified treatment and theory for iterative splitting schemes for coupled systems of differential equations.
+We have shown how stationary iterative methods for linear systems can be applied to systems of Partial Differential Equations (PDEs) and demonstrated the need to introduce a relaxation operator to stabilise the iteration and ensure convergence.
+We have extended the idea of relaxation to include generic operators and shown how these can be built based on approximated Schur complements.
+Convergence theorems are proposed and define sufficient conditions on the relaxation operators.
+Numerical tests in one and two dimensions for the Dual-Porosity and Quad-Laplacian problems have been performed using two different open-source codes, one based on the Python library \texttt{scipy} and the other on the OpenFOAM\textsuperscript{\textregistered}) libraries.
+The numerical results confirm the theory and show the potential of the Schur-based relaxation operator, either as a stabilisation term to ensure convergence or as an acceleration to reduce the number of iterations, depending on the problem.
+The approaches and methods presented here can be extended to include the generalisation to $N\times N$ systems of equations and non-linear problems.
+In future works, we aim to include the extension of the convergence theory to better exploit the specific structure of Schur-based relaxation operators.